itsjavi/bootstrap-colorpicker/README.md

 Read the documentation [here](http://mjaalnir.github.io/bootstrap-colorpicker/)

-## Contributors
+## Contributing

-Please, before perform a Pull Request:
+* All the sources are compiled using Grunt, please do not modify dist files directly
+* If you modify some source code, please recompile the project dist files
 * Check that the index.html demos aren't broken (modify if necessary)
-* Test your code in all modern browsers (and at least IE >= 9)
+* Test your code at least in Chrome, Firefox and IE >= 9

 Thanks =)